 Adolph-von-Holzhausen Park is surrounded by public primary and high schools, private primary schools, Goethe University, and a hospital.
 Therefore, people of all ages and occupations are frequent visitors.
 And, the park has a very lively atmosphere.

 A walk at Schwanheimer Düne

 The Schwanheimer Düne is one of the few inland dunes in Europe.
-It was created after the last ice age from sands, which were blown out of the riverbed of the Main.
+It was formed after the last ice age from sands blown out of the riverbed of the Main.
 Then, a forest grew on it.
 The area is a beautiful piece of nature in the busy city.
 Part of the trail is a 500m-long boardwalk.
-Cycling, boardwalk or flora watching are the common things to do there.
+Cycling, boardwalk, or flora watching are the common things to do there.